The Story of

-Fast forward 2 years after raising money, brewing in the jungle and going through the “eventful” process of starting the business in Costa Rica and we had a decision to make.
-Try to make the brewery work in an area that did not have the right infrastructure (waste water treatment, cold transportation…etc) or move the business back to the states.
-As fate would have it, the weekend we decided not move forward in Costa Rica, we got a call about a space opening up in Miramar with a prebuilt brewing system that would allow us to get up and running quickly and it made the decision pretty clear.
+Fast forward two years after raising money, brewing in the jungle, and going through the “eventful” process of starting the business in Costa Rica and we had a decision to make.
+Try to make the brewery work in an area that did not have the right infrastructure (wastewater treatment, cold transportation…etc) or move the business back to the states.
+As fate would have it, the weekend we decided not to move forward in Costa Rica, we got a call about a space opening up in Miramar with a prebuilt brewing system that would allow us to get up and running quickly and it made the decision pretty clear.

 Within a month we had a lease signed and the brewery was moving back to San Diego.

-We had another big decision to make however, because we needed a real brewmaster.
-We probably could have scraped by in Costa Rica home brewing for awhile, but in one of the top beer destinations in the world, we knew we needed a professional.
+We had another big decision to make however, because we needed an actual brewmaster.
+We probably could have scraped by in Costa Rica home brewing for a while, but in one of the top beer destinations in the world, we knew we needed a professional.